janodev/table-pull2refresh/README.md

   - Step 2 triggers an icon, text, and 3D transform animation.
   - Step 3 triggers a looping arrow icon animation, and the adding and removal of a table inset to keep the view visible.

-You can change the behavior simply setting a different superclass for TableVC.
-This is the hierarchy of TableVC:
+---

+To add the "pull to refresh" feature to a naked UITableViewController, set its superclass to PullToRefreshVC or PullToRefreshFoldVC.
+This is the class hierarchy:
 <pre>
 TableVC                           - Naked table controller.
     PullToRefreshVC               - Adds pull to refresh view.